-We intend to file a registration statement on Form S-8 under the Securities Act to register shares of our common stock to be issued or reserved for issuance under our 2020 Omnibus Incentive Plan.
+We intend to file a registration statement on Form S-8 under the Securities Act to register 40,000,000 shares of our common stock to be issued or reserved for issuance under our 2020 Omnibus Incentive Plan.
 Such registration statement is expected to be filed soon after the date of this prospectus and will automatically become effective upon filing with the SEC.
-Accordingly, shares registered under such registration statement will be available for sale in the open market, subject to applicable vesting restrictions, the lock-up restrictions described above and other limitations that may apply under applicable law or policy.
+We also expect to file a registration statement on Form S-8 in the future, that will become automatically effective, to register 3,000,000 shares of our common stock issued under the employees stock purchase plan.
+Accordingly, shares registered under such registration statements will be available for sale in the open market, subject to applicable vesting restrictions, the lock-up restrictions described above and other limitations that may apply under applicable law or policy.